-This exercise shows how to set the preference for the action that your middle mouse button or wheel performs in the graphics window (rotate or pan).
-You also learn to dynamically rotate entities in the graphics window so that you can see them from any angle.
+This exercise shows how to set the action that your middle mouse button or wheel performs in the graphics window (rotate or pan).
+You also learn to dynamically rotate entities in the graphics window.

 1. Select File, Configuration.

 The System Configuration dialog box opens.